-The CMP specifically identifies the following as being among those rights for which access will be maintained insofar as is consistent with those other requirements:
+The CMP specifically identifies the following measures as being among those native Hawaiian rights for which access will be maintained insofar as they are consistent with other management actions:

-- Access for traditional and customary practices, including the gathering of cultural resources, including but not limited to mamake, ko'oko'olau, māmane, 'awa, and ōwī: - Access for families to visit na iwi kupuna; - Access to scatter 'ohana ashes; - Access through the trails located within the UH Management Areas for subsistence gathering and hunting; - Access for families to continue to deposit their 'ohana piko. - Access for traditional and customary practices, including religious and spiritual observances; - Pilgrimage, offerings, and prayers; and - Access for families to gather water from Lake Waiau for religious and spiritual purposes.
+- Access for traditional and customary practices, including the gathering of cultural resources, including but not limited to mamake, ko'oko'olau, māmane, 'awa, and ōwī; - Access for families to visit na iwi kupuna; - Access to scatter 'ohana ashes; - Access through the trails located within the UH Management Areas for subsistence gathering and hunting; - Access for families to continue to deposit their 'ohana piko. - Access for traditional and customary practices, including religious and spiritual observances; - Pilgrimage, offerings, and prayers; and - Access for families to gather water from Lake Waiau for religious and spiritual purposes.